The path to your dream life is complex and unpredictable. It’s very much like software development. How do I know?!

 How to run a simple personal retrospective

 In agile software development, a retrospective is run after every iteration, somewhere between 1 and 4 weeks.
 You can start running your personal retrospective once a month.
-If you keep this practice regularly, you will highly decrease the risk of feeling stuck or dissatisfied with how things are going.
+If you keep this practice regularly, you will highly decrease the risk of feeling stuck or unhappy with how things are going.

 Set the context